Chicago Weekly

 The Reverend Al Sharpton / Michigan Avenue Magazine

 Karl has played bass in big bands for nearly twenty years, including with such diverse groups as the AACM Great Black Music Ensemble and the Glenn Miller Orchestra.
-He is a founding member of Saalik Ziyad's NSA Ensemble, an intergenerational and multicultural group that plays completely original music.
+He was a founding member of Saalik Ziyad's NSA Ensemble, an intergenerational and multicultural group that played completely original music.
 He has also performed with Alan Gresik's Swing Shift Orchestra, the swinging big band that has been in residency at Chicago's historic Green Mill since the 1990s.

 One of the Midwest’s most exciting free bassists.
 A long-time figure in the city’s improvised-music scene.